RichieHakim/richfile/README.md

 # richfile
-A better way to save complex datastructures
+A more natural approach to saving hierarchical data structures

 ## TODO:
 - Tests